wenright/DeadlockTwitchOverlay/README.md

 ## Installation
 Currently not on the chrome/firefox web store, so it will need to be installed manually.
-Download and unzip the most recent build from [here](https://github.com/wenright/DeadlockTwitchOverlay/releases) Then in firefox, go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox), click "Load Temporary Add-On...", and select `manifest.json`.
+Download and unzip the most recent build from [here](https://github.com/wenright/DeadlockTwitchOverlay/releases) Then in firefox, go to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox), click "Load Temporary Add-On...", and select `manifest.json`

-To build yourself, run
+To build it yourself, run

 `npm install`